 Federal PATH funds, when combined with state and local matching funds are the only resources available in many communities to support the range of services needed to effectively reach and engage individuals with severe mental illness and co-occurring substance abuse disorders.
 This includes outreach on the streets and in shelters, engagement in treatment services and transition of consumers to mainstream mental illness treatment, transition and permanent housing and support services.
-PATH is also a key component in ongoing strategies at the federal, state and local level to end chronic homelessness over the next decade - including the Bush Administration's "Samaritan Initiative."
+PATH is also a key component in ongoing strategies at the federal, state and local level to end chronic homelessness over the next decade.

 A focus on ending chronic homelessness is critically important to addressing the enormous economic and social costs associated with individuals who stay homeless for long periods and impose enormous financial burdens on communities as they cycle through hospital emergency rooms, jails, shelters and the streets.
-Through the Samaritan Initiative, the Administration hopes to make resources available to states and localities to fund some of the services needed by people experiencing chronic homelessness - including permanent housing and case management.